VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_creating_and_tools.md

+TODO:

+Tools should be self contained and opinionated: C vs Rust, Fossil Vs Git, etc. ++ How this contradicts, but why it's better.

 ## Creating New Information Sucks

 **Or, People Will Only Make Stuff That Is As Good As The Tools They Have**